 Rather than showing the defendant couldn’t understand right from wrong, the other scenario involves negativing the existence of a state of mind essential to the crime.
 Certain crimes require a state of mind to sustain a conviction.
 An example is the crime of operating a vehicle without the owner’s consent.
 That crime requires that the defendant knew the victim did not consent to the taking of his vehicle.
 If the involuntary intoxication changes the defendant’s belief about whether he had consent to take the vehicle, the defense may apply.

 If you’ve been charged with a crime we believe it’s best that you handle the situation with an experienced criminal defense attorney at your side.
 Other attorneys who don’t focus entirely on criminal defense may not recognize that a defense like intoxication applies.
 If that attorney spends half of his working hours focusing on divorce or business law, that’s half of the time that he isn’t focusing on criminal law.
 We believe in dedicating our firm to only criminal defense so we can provide you the absolute best defense.
 Don’t waste your time with someone who can’t provide that.
-Instead, contact a top criminal defense attorney like Matthew Meyer or Benjamin T. Van Severen.
+Instead, contact a top criminal defense attorney like you’ll find at our firm.

-Call Meyer Van Severen, S.C. at (414) 270-0202 if you’re seeking a criminal defense attorney dedicated to achieving positive results or if you simply have questions about the intoxication defense.
+Call Van Severen Law Office at (414) 270-0202 if you’re seeking a criminal defense attorney dedicated to achieving positive results or if you simply have questions about the intoxication defense.